NFL API Basics

 With RESTful feeds, a request must be made whenever a data update is needed.
 For our Push feeds, one request will open up a streaming connection.
 Data is then delivered in a continuous stream indefinitely.

 Push feeds correlate to the RESTful endpoints, but are not necessarily 1:1 in parity.
-For example, the Push Events feed follows the same format, and includes nearly all of the same data, as the Play-by-Play RESTful endpoint.
+For example, the Push Events feed follows the same format, and includes nearly all of the same data, as the Game Play-by-Play RESTful endpoint.
 And Push Statistics correlates to Game Statistics.

 For increased data speed, and less API requests, many customers use Push.
 Though it is important to note that Push feeds are not meant to replace the RESTful data, but to enhance it.
 RESTful feeds should always be used as the backbone of the NFL API.